 If your teen needs academic motivation, tie their driving privileges to their grades.
 Many insurance companies offer a discount for students on the honor roll or who score high on standardized tests.
 This discount could be as high as 20%, depending on the company and your state of residence.
 That type of discount is significant, particularly if your teen is paying their portion of the policy premium.
 Studying seems like a good option when it’s saving you some cash.

 Experts note that having your teen buy an older car can result in lower premium prices.
 Of course, a new vehicle may have more safety features that also lower premiums to some degree.
-The best choice may be a late model car that still has a number of these up-to-date safety features like blind spot monitoring, adaptive cruise control and forward collision warning.
+The best choice may be a late model car that still has a number of these up-to-date safety features like blind-spot monitoring, adaptive cruise control, and forward-collision warning.
 Consult with your insurance representative to find out which type of vehicle will come with a lower premium while providing enhanced safety.

-Some insurance companies will lower premiums if the vehicle has a device installed that measures driver performance, including the miles traveled, speeds driven and brake application.
+Some insurance companies will lower premiums if the vehicle has a device installed that measures driver performance, including the miles traveled, speeds driven, and brake application.
 Drivers who get a good report can save up to 30% on their premiums.
 Plus, you can see the report as well, which makes monitoring your teen’s driving much easier.

 Certain insurance companies also give discounts if your teen completes a driving safety course that focuses on improving their driving skills.
-Other companies give discounts for drivers who complete a regular driver’s education course.
+Other companies give discounts to drivers who complete a regular driver’s education course.
 The discounts vary but can mean at least a 15% reduction in premium prices.

 If your current insurance company does not offer these discounts, shop around.
 You may find that you’ve been overpaying for your insurance coverage.
 Too often, drivers stick with a company year after year without exploring their options.
 All drivers should comparison shop for coverage at least every 24 months to see what deals are out there.
 By moving to another company with teen discounts and better overall rates, you could end up paying much less than you’d feared.
 You can find a number of online sites that will give you instant quotes from a number of insurance companies.
 Also, ask around among your peers.
 Parents who have had teens driving for a few years are experts on cutting premiums.

-Insurance for teen drivers will increase your policy premiums simply because teens get into many more accidents than other age groups, in some cases it may be worth considering accident forgiveness.
+Insurance for teen drivers will increase your policy premiums simply because teens get into many more accidents than other age groups, in some cases, it may be worth considering accident forgiveness.
 Insurance companies, like all businesses, aim to earn a profit.
 Management knows that teens are simply a bad risk and will file more claims.
 Teen boys have the worst record, so if you have sons, you will be hit with a large bill.

-Fortunately, you can reduce the expense of a teen driver by comparison shopping, encouraging academics and monitoring their driving performance.
+Fortunately, you can reduce the expense of a teen driver by comparison shopping, encouraging academics, and monitoring their driving performance.
 Certain cars are far less expensive to insure than others, and your agent will be able to steer you toward those models.
 With diligence, you may be able to lower your teen’s premium by 30% or more if you take advantage of all the discounts available to you.